Code-Institute-Submissions/leadership-goals/README.md

     - The alignment and positioning of the image gallery was inspired by the following from [codeacademy](codecademy.com/forum_questions/542c44d4631fe94ba3000d4f)

 - **Timeline and Progress Bar**
-    - The timeline and progress bar on the Programme page were inspired by the Resume Project in the Code Institute's USer Centric Frontend module.
+    - The timeline and progress bar on the Programme page were inspired by the Resume Project in the Code Institute's User Centric Frontend module.

 ### 6.2 Media
 - **Map**
+    - The map for the Contact Page was sourced and copied from [Maps.ie](https://www.maps.ie/)
 - **Images**
+    - The Leadership Goals Lion Icon was sourced on [freepik.com](https://www.freepik.com/) and edited on [pixlr](https://pixlr.com/)
+    - All images for backgrounds, thumbnails and galleries were free to use and sourced from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/)

 ### 6.3 Acknowledgements

-- I received inspiration for this project from X
+- **Oluwafemi Medale** (My Mentor) - Thank you for your assistance with this project.
+- **The Code Institute Slack Community** - This was a great source of inspiration and assistance throughout the project.
+***